Diamond-Corp/DerivativePricingEngine/README.md

   - Asian Options
   - Heston Model
   - Statistical Distributions
-  - Black Scholes
+  - Black Scholes Merton
   - SABR Model
-  - Black Scholes
+  - Black 76

 You can run individual components thrugh the main provided for each library.